Persistent 'Welcome to Drupal' for anonymous users

-When anonymous users see the 'Welcome to Drupal' message on the frontpage (?q=node) even though you have promoted nodes to the frontpage, you may experience an access problem.
-This is usually the result of uninstalling an access module* without disabling it properly.
+When anonymous users see the 'Welcome to Drupal' message on the frontpage (?q=node) even though you have promoted nodes to the frontpage, you are experiencing an access problem.

-• a node has been promoted to the front page OR you have set the front page path on the settings page
+• Have you set the front page path on the settings page (admin/settings/site-information "Default front page") to something other than "node"?

 Warning: the following SQL queries will reset the entire node access table: